nayed/dotfiles/.vim/vim-cheat-sheet.md

   - Navigate to the window you'd like to swap with
 - Go to next fold: zj
 - Go to previous fold: zk
+- Go to previous position edits: g;
+- Go to recent position edits, opposite of `g;`: g,

 ### Editing